blakevanlan/jobQ/README.md

 ```

 ### complete
-Emitted after the worker finishes processing a job.
+Emitted after the Worker finishes processing a job.
 ```javascript
 worker.on('complete', function (job) {
    // ...